Shoonya-Dev/ShoonyaApi-js/README.md

 | ls | ```string``` | False | Lot Size |

 #### <a name="md-start_websocket"></a> start_websocket()
-starts the websocket
+Note: Please ensure that only a single web-socket connection is started.
+Opening multiple web-socket connections is not supported by the API. starts the websocket

 | Param | Type | Optional |Description |